BEEmod/tspenAddons/README.md

+### Note, these addons were designed for an [older version of the BEE2](https://github.com/BEEmod/BEE2.2), and will not work with current versions.

+See [BEE2.4](https://github.com/BEEmod/BEE2.4) for the current version of the mod, which already includes many of the items from these addons.
+The remaining items are [currently in the process](https://github.com/BEEmod/BEE2-items/issues/95) of being ported, but this will not be done for a while.

 # TeamSpen210's BEE 2 Addons

 My collection of Items and Styles for the BEE2.
 All non-logic items are fully styled for all the default styles.
 It is compatible with Radelite's addons, providing styled versions for the Ratman Style.